Book Clubs

 Recommended Books

-Many organisers decide on which books to read by asking group members for suggestions, and then voting among the suggestions.
+Some organisers decide on which books to read by asking group members for suggestions and then voting among the suggestions.
+You can also suggest a book you would like to organize a book club on for your group.

 Before choosing a book, check out a review or two and scan through the book to gauge the level, then advertise your book club accordingly.